On the influence of reference sample properties on magnetic force microscopy calibrations: Influence of the Reference Sample on the Derived qMFM Tip Transfer Function

 The results of simulated TTF analyses for various measurement and reference sample parameters are summarized in Fig.~\ref{fig:spectral_densities}.
 The TTFs presented in real space show circularly averaged data.

 The left panel of Fig.~\ref{fig:spectral_densities} shows the Fourier spectral density of the artificially generated reference patterns with different parameters, along with the Fourier spectrum of $ B_z^{\text{NV}} $ (grey) and the Fourier spectrum of the CoPt multilayer reference sample (light red).
 Note that the spectra are plotted against wavelengths $ \lambda $ in microns (feature size) instead of wave vector.
+The middle panels display the simulated reference patterns at a fixed pixel size of 10\,nm and a resolution of 512\,px.

-The right panel shows the real-space representation of $B_z^{\text{NV}}$ (red) and the experimentally derived $B_z^{\text{qMFM}}$ (black), along with the real-space representations of TTFs extracted from simulated reference measurements using various reference patterns.
+The right panel shows the real-space representation of $B_z^{\text{NV}}$ (colored red) and the experimentally derived $B_z^{\text{qMFM}}$ (colored black), along with the real-space representations of TTFs extracted from simulated reference measurements using various reference patterns.
 Additionally, the right panel of Fig.~\ref{fig:spectral_densities}a shows the TTF calculated from a simulated measurement of the original reference sample as described (purple).
 This initial simulation serves as the control.
 The good agreement between measured and simulated TTFs confirms that the underlying model describes the MFM calibration process reasonably well, indicating the validity of our forward simulations for differently-sized reference patterns.

-The spectral density plots of the original reference pattern and the tip field distribution $B_z^{\text{NV}}$ exhibit only a small overlapping area.
+The spectral density plots of the original reference pattern and the tip field distribution $B_z^{\text{NV}}$ in Fig.~\ref{fig:spectral_densities}a exhibit only a small overlapping area.
 This overlap (or the lack thereof) should limit the spectral information that can be reconstructed in any qMFM calibration.
 Specifically, a narrow Fourier spectrum of the reference sample should limit the Fourier components of the tip stray field distributions that are accessible through the calibration.
 Such limitations constrain both the validity, range, and quality of the reconstructed tip stray field distribution.